Table of Contents

 - Loop array

-- Add values to set
+- Store values

-- If value repeats → duplicate
+- If repeated → duplicate

 ✅ Scenario-Based Questions